Project-Counter/cop5/README.rst

 This repository contains the source for the `COUNTER <https://www.projectcounter.org/>`_ Code of Practice Release 5.

-There are three branches:
+There are multiple branches:

+* `5.1 <https://github.com/Project-Counter/cop5/tree/5.0.3>`_: Release 5.1 (published April 2023) will become the current Code of Practice and the requirement for COUNTER compliance effective from January 2025.

+* `5.0.3 <https://github.com/Project-Counter/cop5/tree/5.0.3>`_: Release 5.0.3 (published April 2023) will become the current Code of Practice and the requirement for COUNTER compliance effective immediately.

-* `5.0.2 <https://github.com/Project-Counter/cop5/tree/5.0.2>`_: Release 5.0.2 (published 28 September 2021) will become the current Code of Practice and the requirement for COUNTER compliance effective from January 2022.
+* `5.0.2 <https://github.com/Project-Counter/cop5/tree/5.0.2>`_: Release 5.0.2 (published 28 September 2021) is the current Code of Practice and the requirement for COUNTER compliance effective from January 2022.

 * `5.0.1 <https://github.com/Project-Counter/cop5/tree/5.0.1>`_: Release 5.0.1 (published 10 December 2018, with updates for Appendices A and E) is the current Code of Practice and the requirement for COUNTER compliance effective from January 2019.